ddiddu/ddiddu.github.io/README.md

 3. Change the primary color by editing the CSS variable `--primary-blue` on line 28 of `index.html`.
 4. **Ensure the footer remains unchanged.**
 5. Deploy the website using GitHub Pages or any hosting service of your choice.

+## TODO
+- [ ] Fix layout issue where text container width changes when an image is absent.